William Gayley Simpson: White supremacy

-Simpson was an early advocate of ideological White supremacy in the United States.
-Based on some Nietzschean ideas, he wrote the book Which Way Western Man? published by Yeoman Press in 1978, in New York City.
-It was also published by William Luther Pierce's neo-Nazi organization the National Alliance in 1978.
-Simpson became a member of the National Alliance.
-The book is over 1000 pages long.
-By the time he wrote this book, Simpson had become a significant influence on the racist right in the United States.
+For the next few decades Simpson was largely a reclusive figure, and he later became an influential White supremacist.
+In June 1965, he was engaged to Harriet Storrs Nichols Whitcher.
+They married June 30, 1965.
+Based on his racist and his Nietzschean ideas, he wrote the book Which Way Western Man? published by Yeoman Press in 1978.
+Simpson also became a member of William Luther Pierce's neo-Nazi organization the National Alliance.

 The book, which recounts Simpson's ideological history, also states that White Christians are in danger of being destroyed as the result of a Jewish plot to promote racial integration, feminism, and multiculturalism.
 Simpson claimed that birth control and abortion are "the knife by which civilized White man is cutting his own throat".
-The book states that Adolf Hitler was right and advocates violence against Jewish people (who he considered "Enemy No. 1"), including the denial of their citizenship and the forcible expulsion of them.
-A 1982 bibliography of antisemitic works by Robert Singerman listed it; Singerman wrote that it was "a mammoth glorification of Nordic, Christian civilization by a white supremacist follower of Nietzsche."
+The book states that Adolf Hitler was right and advocates violence against Jewish people (whom he considered "Enemy No. 1"), including denial of their citizenship and forcible expulsion.

 In the book, Simpson criticized Christianity by stating that it was fundamentally at odds with "Western man", leading to the destruction and the spiritual ruin of civilization.
 In place of Christianity, he promoted an evolutionary approach to spirituality.
 The book also criticizes democracy and promotes eugenics.
 Simpson described himself with pride as a racist in the book, writing that: "Race consciousness, and discrimination on the basis of race, are absolutely essential to any race's survival, and to any nation's survival. [...]
 Unless we recover our race consciousness, and maintain it, and heighten it, and live by it, we shall die."

 Death and legacy

-Simpson died in 1991.
+Simpson died on December 31, 1990, in Cooperstown, New York.
 His ideology and works influenced several White supremacist and neo-Nazi thinkers.
-He was an influence on the ideology of William Luther Pierce, who published Which Way Western Man?
+He was an influence on the ideology of William Luther Pierce.
 The 2022 book The Case for Christian Nationalism incorporates Simpson's arguments.
 Which Way Western Man? was a substantial influence on Robert Jay Mathews, the founder of the neo-Nazi terrorist group The Order.
-The book also influenced Ben Klassen, the founder of the World Church of the Creator, and British far-right politician John Tyndall.
+The book also influenced Ben Klassen, the founder of the Church of the Creator, and British far-right politician John Tyndall.

 The title of the book has been used as an internet meme by the far-right, but also by some who are unaware of its origins.
 In 2025, the official Twitter account for the United States Department of Homeland Security posted an image as part of a campaign to recruit people to join Immigration and Customs Enforcement.
 The image was captioned "Which Way, American Man?", an apparent reference to Simpson's book.
-The Department of Homeland Security assistant secretary for public affairs, Tricia McLaughlin, denied the post was a reference to Simpson's book.
+In 2026, in the context of American pursuits of annexing Greenland, the White House posted a meme on Twitter with the question: "Which way, Greenland man?", which Heidi Beirich of the Global Project Against Hate and Extremism described as a reference to the book.